Blueprinting Center & Methodology

 - In some cases, it’s OK to segment by customers’ process, e.g. type of plastic injection molding method the customer employs.
 But this is only true if you think you’ll have little or no impact on your customers’ product.

 Consider where in the value chain you’ll likely have the biggest impact.
 Your direct customers might be molding plastic parts, but if their customers “call the shots,” focus on your customers’ customers.
-In this case, your segmentation might revolve around the type of product being molded (e.g. kitchen appliances, storage containers, automotive interior parts, etc.)
+In this case, your segmentation might revolve around the type of product being molded (e.g. kitchen appliances, storage containers, automotive interior parts, etc.) Product managers and others tasked with innovation and marketing responsibilities should be familiar with the process of defining a market segment.

 Keywords: market segment, market segmentation tips, segment markets